thecloudguy-engineer/thecloudguy-engineer/README.md

 - Build a Create, Read, Update, Delete functions on a MySQL database from Go code
 - Learnt about GORM, running MySQL, connecting MySQL via GORM

+## Day 30
+– Did the tournament exercise from @exercism
+– Lot of debugging, brushed up skills around maps, slices, sorting, strings, and Fprintf – Read mastering api book in the morning